scalapb/ScalaPB/customizations.md

 You can specify any number of base traits for a message.

+It is also possible to make the generated companion classes extend a class or trait, by using the `companion_extends` options.
+For example:

+{% highlight proto %}
+message MyMessage {
+  option (scalapb.message).extends = "MySuperClass";
+  option (scalapb.message).companion_extends = "MySuperCompanionClass";
+  int32 n = 1;
+}
+{% endhighlight %}

+Will generate a case class that extends `MySuperClass`, and the companion object will extend `MySuperCompanionClass`.

 # Custom types

 You can customize the Scala type of any field.
 One use-case for this is when